Disable CPU Core Parking [Unlock Maximum Performance]

 The Resource Monitor program can show which cores are in hibernate state.
 These will appear as Parked as shown below.resource-monitor-parked-cores

-But the good news is you can easily remove the cores from the parking state.
+But the good news is you can easily remove the CPU cores from the parking state.
 And the method shown in the next section will definitely work for both desktops and laptops.

 In case you want a quick refresher on CPU cores and threads, go take a look at our separate article where we explain these.